 How is hypogonadism diagnosed?

 A healthcare professional’s diagnosis of hypogonadism is based on an individual’s symptoms, a physical examination, and test results.
-Some of the common tests for diagnosing hypogonadism include (Salonia, 2019):
+Some of the standard tests for diagnosing hypogonadism include (Salonia, 2019; Sizar, 2022):

 - Blood test: Sex hormone levels (estrogen and testosterone levels) are low in both primary and secondary hypogonadism, so a blood test is used to measure them.
 Blood tests can also check the levels of hormones from the pituitary gland and hypothalamus, which may be low in people with secondary hypogonadism.

 - Imaging tests: Hypogonadism may be due to tumors, and imaging tests may be used to detect them.
 For example, an ultrasound can look at the testes or ovaries, and a CT scan or MRI can visualize the pituitary gland and hypothalamus.

 - Sperm test: Hypogonadism can cause a low sperm count, so a sperm test (semen analysis) may be performed to see whether your sperm count is within the normal range.

 There are different hypogonadism treatments depending on the cause of the condition.

 In people with primary hypogonadism, the testes or ovaries don’t produce adequate sex hormones, so the treatment involves hormone replacement therapy like estrogen therapy or testosterone replacement therapy (TRT) (Sizar, 2022).